What is Spiritual Direction?

 My Approach

 I aim to create spaces for nourishing weary souls, where “orphaned believers and skeptical dreamers” can be at home.
 I believe transformation happens through receiving God’s work, but requires our participation — like opening a sail to the wind.
 And while transformation inevitably happens as we meet God, the real goal is simply being with God as beloved.
+I meet with people in all walks and seasons of life, but have a particular heart for walking with people in seasons of grief, vocational discernment, and when former ways of connecting to God seem to stop working.

 What to Expect